henvic/httpretty/README.md

 The handler should by a http.Handler.
 Usually you will want this to be your `http.ServeMux` HTTP entrypoint.

-For working examples, please see example/server and example/client.
+For working examples, please see example directory.

 ## Filtering
 You have two ways to filter a request so it isn't printed by the logger.